obiba/opal-search-es1/README.md

-# Opal Search Elasticsearch 1.x
+# Opal Search Elasticsearch

-Opal plugin that provides a search engine based on  [elasticsearch 1.x](http://elasticsearch.org/).
+Opal plugin that provides a search engine based on  [elasticsearch](http://elasticsearch.org/).

 Opal is OBiBa’s core database application for biobanks or epidemiological studies.